Grist-Data-Desk/STLbp/README.md

-# Misplaced Trust
+# State Trust Lands Benefitting Prisons

-This repository accompanies Grist's [Misplaced Trust investigation](https://grist.org/project/equity/land-grant-universities-indigenous-lands-fossil-fuels/).
+This repository accompanies Grist's [State Trust Lands Benefitting Prisons investigation](https://grist.org/indigenous/prison-funding-states-stolen-indigenous-land-trust/).
 It allows users to build and modify the dataset underlying the project.
-For more details on our methodology, please view [`METHODOLOGY.md`](https://github.com/Grist-Data-Desk/land-grab-2/blob/main/METHODOLOGY.md).
+For more details on our methodology, please view [`METHODOLOGY.md`](https://github.com/Grist-Data-Desk/STLbp/blob/main/METHODOLOGY.md).
 A user guide is available at [`USER-GUIDE.md`](https://github.com/Grist-Data-Desk/land-grab-2/blob/main/USER-GUIDE.md).
 Final built datasets are available in the `public_data` folder.

-The investigation was written and reported by [Tristan Ahtone](https://grist.org/author/tahtone/), [Robert Lee](https://grist.org/author/robert-lee/), [Amanda Tachine](https://grist.org/author/amanda-tachine/), [An Garagiola](https://grist.org/author/an-garagiola/), [Audrianna Goodwin](https://grist.org/author/audrianna-goodwin/), [Maria Parazo Rose](https://grist.org/author/maria-parazo-rose/), and [Clayton Aldern](https://grist.org/author/clayton-aldern/).
-This repository was authored by [Maria Parazo Rose](https://github.com/mariaparazorose), [Clayton Aldern](https://github.com/clayton-aldern), [Marcelle Bonterre](https://github.com/laanak08), and [Parker Ziegler](https://github.com/parkerziegler).
+The investigation was written and reported by [Alleen Brown](https://grist.org/author/alleen-brown/), [Clayton Aldern](https://grist.org/author/clayton-aldern/), and [Maria Parazo Rose](https://grist.org/author/maria-parazo-rose/).
+This repository was authored by [Parker Ziegler](https://github.com/parkerziegler), [Clayton Aldern](https://github.com/clayton-aldern), and [Maria Parazo Rose](https://github.com/mariaparazorose).

+Looking for the code behind the first story in this series?
+That repo is [here](https://github.com/Grist-Data-Desk/land-grab-2/).
 Looking for the code behind the interactives in the project?
 That repo is [here](https://github.com/Grist-Data-Desk/land-grab-2-interactives/).

-`public_data` also includes one additional `xlsx` file related to the Misplaced Trust investigation but underlying a [separate piece](https://grist.org/indigenous/tribal-reservation-state-land-trust-profit/) published by Grist and High Country News. `Grist_STLs-Clipped-to-Reservations.xlsx` effectively subsets the main dataset to include only trust lands present within Federal Indian reservation boundaries.

 ## Installation